St Luke's Grammar School: History

 In 2012 the school completed its most extensive building project to date, with a new four-storey multi-purpose centre containing outdoor basketball and tennis courts, Junior School classrooms, a Visual Arts centre, PDHPE classrooms, a function room, staff rooms and a two-storey car park for over 100 cars.
 2013 saw the complete renovation and refurbishment of the Senior School, including more than 20 new classrooms, four new science laboratories, new student bathrooms, updated landscaping, green areas and student lockers.
-In 2020, a brand new Junior School Learning Precinct was completed, providing multiple learning spaces over four-storeys and including outdoor play areas and landscaping.
+In 2020, a new Junior School Learning Precinct was completed, providing multiple learning spaces over four storeys and including outdoor play areas and landscaping.

+Controversy

+August 2016: A number of female students were involved in a pornographic ring scandal.